What Does a Movie Animal Trainer Do?

 Movie Animal Trainer Salary

 The U.S. Bureau of Labor Statistics does not track salaries specifically for movie animal trainers.
 The data, however, does show that animal trainers in California average about $10,000 per year more than the median annual salary for all animal trainers combined.
+The figures below represent all animal trainers.

 - Median Annual Salary: $29,290 ($14.08/hour)